-Conservative Columnist Calls For Palin To Withdraw From Race
+Conservative Columnist Calls For Palin To Withdraw From Race « The Washington Independent

-The National Review’s Kathleen Parker — an early champion of Alaska Gov. Sarah Palin’s candidacy for vice president — is now calling for Palin to withdraw from the ticket, in the wake of weak nationally televised interview performances.
+The National Review’s Kathleen Parker— an earlychampionof Alaska Gov. Sarah Palin’s candidacy for vice president — is now calling for Palin to withdraw from the ticket, in the wake of weak nationally televised interview performances.

 As we’ve seen and heard more from John McCain’s running mate, it is increasingly clear that Palin is a problem.
 Quick study or not, she doesn’t know enough about economics and foreign policy to make Americans comfortable with a President Palin should conditions warrant her promotion…